Boeny/react-koa2/README.md

 Pagination and searching the comments by its author's name or email.
 Tests and docs are included

     npm run doc
-to create documentation (found in "/out" folder)
+to create documentation (will be found in "/out" folder)

     npm start
 to start the server (port 80)